-- Representations (genotype-phenotype mappings) can change the structure of the neighborhood and the structure of the fitness landscapes. - Each neighbor can be reached directly by a move (mutation, crossover, etc.).
-Therefore, the neighborhood structure depends on the used operator and the used metric. - The set of neighbors can be different for the genotypes and phenotypes. - The distance between two individuals is determined by the number of moves between both individuals.
+- Representations (genotype-phenotype mappings) can change the neighborhood and the structure of the fitness landscapes. - A neighbor can be reached directly by a move (mutation, crossover, etc).
+Therefore, the neighborhood depends on the used operator/metric. - The set of neighbors can be different for genotypes and phenotypes. - The distance between two individuals is determined by the number of moves between both individuals.